Recurse-ML/docs/docs/gh/configs/config-file-overview.md

 ## File Name and Location

-- The configuration file must be named `.recurseml.yaml`.
+- The configuration file must be named `.recurseml.yaml` or `.recurseml.yml`.
 - It can be placed anywhere in your repository.
 RML will search recursively from the project root and use the **first** `.recurseml.yaml` file it finds.
 - If multiple config files exist, only the first match is used.
 - We recommend placing it in the root of your repository for clarity and consistency.